wp-plugins/jonradio-private-site/readme.txt

 1. Go to the plugin's Settings page to make the Site **Private**, and set where the user ends up after logging in: the **Landing Location**.
 1. If you allow Self-Registration, where new Users can set up their own User Name on your WordPress site or Network, you will want to select **Reveal User Registration Page** on the plugin's Settings page.

+== Frequently Asked Questions ==

+= How do I fix Redirect Loops (browser cycles for a long time then gives up)? =

+By far, the most common way to create a Redirect Loop on your browser with this *jonradio Private Site* plugin is to specify both Custom Login page and Landing Location on the plugin's Settings page.
+Simply setting "Where to after Login?" in the Landing Location section to "Omit ?redirect_to= from URL" should correct the problem.

+This problem has been observed when the URL of the Custom Login page is a WordPress Page.
+It occurs because, for Page URLs, WordPress uses the ?redirect_to= Query keyword for purposes other than a Landing Location.

 == Changelog ==

 = 2.7 =